 PE 3.
 Hiking.
 3 units; first, second, third terms.
 This course is designed to provide students an opportunity to explore the outdoors of Pasadena and the San Gabriel Mountains while participating in physical fitness activities.
 Learn about proper hiking gear, basics for safety, trip plans, and how to research trails in the local area.
 The class will meet on campus and then travel to one of the local trails for an afternoon hike.
 Students will be asked to use maps, compass, and GPS devices on various hikes to teach them proper use of all forms of location guidance.
 Along the trail, students will be asked to identify local flora and vegetation, learn trail etiquette, discuss survival scenarios in the event of emergency, and practice basic trail first aid.
 Topics such as trail nutrition and hydration will be presented, and students will create a search and rescue plans in the event of an overnight emergency.
 This class will only be offered on Friday afternoon in the fall and spring, meeting once per week for a three-hour block to accommodate travel off campus.
 Instructor: Staff.

 PE 5.
 Beginning Running.
-3 units; third term.
+3 units; first term.
 Students will learn fundamental principles of sound running training to help with short-term and long-term improvement.
 The course will cover workout design, running mechanics, injury prevention and other related topics.
 The course can accommodate a wide range of abilities and experience levels, from beginner to intermediate.
 Course assessments will include fitness tests to gauge improvement and written work on running-related topics.
 Instructors: Staff.

 PE 7.
 Speed and Agility Training, Beginning/Intermediate.
-3 units; second term.
+3 units.
 Instruction to increase foot speed and agility with targeted exercises designed to help the student increase these areas for use in competitive situations.
 Instruction will focus on increasing foot speed, leg turnover, sprint endurance, and competitive balance.
 Proper technique and specific exercises as well as development of an individual or sport-specific training workout will be taught.
 Instructor: Staff.

 PE 8.
 Fitness Training, Beginning.
 3 units; first, second, third terms.
 An introductory course for students who are new to physical fitness.
 Students will be introduced to different areas of fitness such as weight training, core training, walking, aerobics, yoga, swimming, and cycling.
 Students will be able to design an exercise program for lifelong fitness.
 Instructor: Staff.

 PE 9.
 Soccer.
-3 units; third term.
+3 units; first term.
 Fundamental instruction on shooting, passing, trapping, dribbling, penalty kicks, offensive plays, defensive strategies, and goal keeping.
 Course includes competitive play using small field and full field scrimmages.
 Instructor: Staff.

 PE 10.
 Aerobic Dance.
 3 units; first, second, third terms.
 Each class includes a thorough warm-up, a cardiovascular workout phase that includes a variety of conditioning exercises designed to tone and strengthen various muscle groups, and a relaxation cool-down and stretch, all done to music.
 Instructor: Staff.